Blog

 Autistic Burnout for Years: What Helped Me (Slightly)

 5 years ago, I hit burnout.
-Multiple meltdowns from my mom, pressure to socialize, yelling over minor things.
+Mom yelling over forgotten chores.
+Pressure to socialize.
+Constant sensory overload from a house that never goes quiet.
 I'm still burned out now.
 Here's what actually helped—barely.

 See Full Post